straw-hat-team/adr/adrs/3122196229/README.md

 That has caused misalignment, shifting the focus away from more important matters, also have created conventions that introduce problems such:

-* Disagreement around English language, making it even more difficult for the non-English speaker to figure out the right decision.
+* Disagreement around the English language, making it even more difficult for the non-English speaker to figure out the right decision.
 * Case sensitive vs. case insensitive file systems, causing issues in different environments such as your local computer vs. CI/CD computers.